Amateur Photographer verdict

 How does Content Credentials work?

 Content Credentials isn’t just a Leica thing.
-It’s the beginning of a common provenance standard in a scheme that includes players such as Adobe, Microsoft and Nikon.
-When you switch the feature on from the menu (and you have to, as it isn’t on by default), the camera records shooting data to a file that’s attached to the image, much in line with what’s recorded by regular EXIF data but with the chance to add the name of the photographer and the copyright holder.
-This file is then passed with the image to your editing application – such as Photoshop – which can then, if it is compatible with the Content Credentials system and it is switched on, add a record of all the changes made.
+It’s the beginning of a common provenance standard in a scheme that includes the likes of Adobe, Microsoft and Nikon.
+Switching the feature on from the menu (it is off by default), the camera records shooting data to a file that’s attached to the image.
+This is much in line with what’s recorded by regular EXIF data, but with the added option of recording the photographer and the copyright holder.
+This file is then passed with the image to your editing application – such as Photoshop – which can then add a record of all the changes made; provided it is compatible with the Content Credentials system and is switched on.

 Leica has added this Content Credentials menu setting to the M11-P. Credit: Damien Demolder

-This ‘manifest’ file will travel with the image wherever it goes, and if the image is published online via a platform that supports the standard, viewers will be able to click an icon on the image to see the original image and any changes made.
-If an element from another image, such as a sky or an object, has been cut out and added to the picture, or a section has been generated by AI, users will be able to see that this has been done.
-The idea is that the viewer gets some form of assurance that what he or she is looking at has not been tampered with – and if it has, they will be able to see exactly what was done.
+This ‘manifest’ file will travel with the image wherever it goes, and if the image is published online via a platform that supports the standard, viewers will be able to click an icon on it to see the original image and any changes made.
+If an element from another image, such as a sky or an object, has been cut out and added to the picture, or a section has been generated by AI, users can see that this has been done.
+This way, viewers can be assured that an image has not been tampered with – and if it has, they will see exactly what was done.

 Content Credentials aims to show how an image has been created and modified.
 Credit: Adobe

-Images can also be uploaded to the Content Credentials Verify web page which will also show any changes that have been made, or if there are gaps in the image edit history that might be cause for suspicion.
-Of course all this only works if the feature in the camera is enabled, and if Content Credentials is enabled in the image manipulation software you use.
-Photographers can choose to switch it on or off, but should the occasion arise that the standard is widely adopted it will be useful should you want to ensure everyone knows your pictures are authentic.
+Images can also be uploaded to the Content Credentials Verify web page which will also show any changes that have been made; or if there are gaps in the image edit history that might be cause for suspicion.
+Of course all this only works with the feature in the camera enabled, and if Content Credentials is enabled in the image manipulation software you use.
+Photographers can choose to switch it on or off, but should the standard become widely adopted, it will be useful to verify the an image’s authenticity.

-The Content Credentials built-in truth serum is the headline feature of the Leica M11-P and that which makes it most notably different to the existing Leica M11.
-But it is not the only difference.
-For a start, there’s the price tag; at £8000 body-only, the M11-P commands a £200 premium.
+The Content Credentials built-in truth serum is the headline feature of the Leica M11-P and its most notable difference from the existing Leica M11.
+But it is not the only one.
+For a start, there’s the price tag; at £8,000 body-only, the M11-P commands a £200 premium.
 But there are a few other upgrades and cosmetic changes, too.

 In terms of control layout and operation, the M11-P is identical to the M11.
 Credit: Damien Demolder